hackoregon/transportation/README.md

 ## What needs to be done?

-* Check out the [weekly goals](https://github.com/hackoregon/transportation-backend/wiki/Weekly-Goals) in the backend repo.
+* Check out the [weekly goals](https://github.com/hackoregon/transportation/wiki/Weekly-Goals) in the wiki.

 ## Repositories